jeremiah-k/agor/agentgrunt/gpt_tools/README_ai.md

 - Use `git ls-files` to get the layout of the codebase at the start
 - Use `git grep` when trying to find files in the codebase.
 - Once you've found likely files, display them in their entirety.
+- If you cannot locate the repository or tools, search the root directory recursively to understand the directory structure and then continue to the next step.
 - Make edits by targeting line ranges and rewriting the lines that differ.
 - Always work proactively and autonomously.
 Do not ask for input from the user unless you have fulfilled the user's request.
 Try different approaches until